Kaliumhexacyanoferrat/same-http/README.md

 ## Specification

-The [specification](./Specification/Index.md) declares key elements such as `Engine`, `Host`, `Adapter` or `Handler` and defines how an integration should "feel like".
+The [specification](./Specification/Index.md) declares key elements such as `Engine`, `Host` or `Handler` and defines how an integration should "feel like".
 It also specifies a set of modules a binding should provide (such as `Webservices` or `OpenAPI`) in order to allow developers to switch between languages without losing functionality.